kcakar/Study-Redux/README.md

 * Your presentational components are under /components folder.
 * Your container components are under /containers folder.
 * Your actions are under /actions folder.
+* Your constants are on same folder as main.js.
+This file is used to store action types.
 * Your store needs to be accessed throughout the app.

 ![folder](https://raw.githubusercontent.com/kcakar/kcakar.github.io/master/reactfolderstructure.png)